Wuszt/LibeRTTI/README.md

 # Mini-RTTI
-Mini-RTTI is a small, header only way to provide type data for your classes and structs.
+Mini-RTTI is a small, includes free and header only way to provide type data for your classes and structs.

 # Usage
 First you have to put one of four macros in your class body